 What this means is that you can upload a video file (like one taken with your smartphone or created through video editing/recording software) directly onto these sites, just as you would upload an image.

-Just as there are obvious benefits to creating and sharing videos on social media, there are also very clear advantages to sharing these videos through a social site’s native video platform.
+There are obvious benefits to creating and sharing videos on social media.
+In addition, there are also very clear advantages to sharing these videos through a social site’s native video platform.

 This post is going to discuss the major reasons why you should be using native videos.